cristian-grecu/master-baccarat-2025/README.md

 In this phase, the four inputs will be connected to switches 3 to 0 on your board, and the seven outputs are connected to a single seven-segment display on your board.

 The circuit operates as follows.
-The four inputs can be interpreted as representing a number between 0 and 15.
-Each number between 1 and 13 represents a specific card value in a deck of cards, as follows: Ace=1, number cards are represented as themselves, Jack=11, Queen=12, King=13.
+The four inputs represent an unsigned, 4-bit binary number with a value between 0 and 15.
+Each number between 1 and 13 represents a specific card value in a deck of cards, as follows: Ace=1, number cards are represented as themselves, Jack=11, Queen=12, and King=13.
 An input of 0 represents “no card” and input values of 14 and 15 will not be used; for the purposes of this Phase, you should display a blank if they do occur.

 The output is a set of values that will display the value of the card on the seven segment display: